 Making a truly outstanding photograph takes time.
-Seldom is anything of value achieved when the process is rushed and I have programmed myself to remember this when an image comes to mind.
-Working deliberately gives me time to consider different perspectives, both literally and figuratively; moreover, patience is extremely important when light is rapidly changing because one slip up can cost me the photograph.
-By slowing the process, I afford my mind the time to do the work instead of giving my camera decision-making power.
-In other words, I don’t shoot and look, I look and then expose; looking requires time.
+Seldom is anything of value achieved when the process is rushed; I have taught myself to slow my process; working deliberately gives me time to consider different perspectives, both literally and figuratively.
+Moreover, patience is extremely important when light is rapidly changing because one slip up can cost me the photograph.
+By slowing the process, I afford my mind the time to do the work instead of giving my camera the decision-making power.
+In other words, I do not shoot and look, I look and then expose; looking requires time.

-When I see a waterfall my initial reaction is to appreciate the beauty and move on.
-Waterfalls as subject matter are grossly overdone and it is quite challenging to create a truly unique or engaging photograph with one as the main element.
-While working in the Northwest Territories in Canada I came upon several enormous waterfalls and after much thought and consideration, I decided to photograph a narrow perspective instead of including every ounce of falling water in the frame.
-At the time, I was working with film and it would be two months until I saw the developed photographs.
+When I see a waterfall, my initial reaction is to appreciate the beauty and move on.
+Waterfalls as subject matter are grossly overdone; it is quite challenging to create a truly unique or engaging waterfall photograph.
+While working in the Northwest Territories in Canada I came upon several enormous waterfalls and after much thought and consideration, I decided to photograph a narrow perspective instead of including every ounce of falling water and surrounding landscape in the frame.

-While using film I had to get things right the first time because I couldn't see the end result (i.e. in an LCD) while in the landscape.
-I had to think through the photograph, step by step, because the conditions and location were often not repeatable.
-Working with film trained me; slowing down and taking my time helped me create better photographs.
-After switching from film to digital, I continued to think before making the exposure.
-Even though the LCD makes life easier, it also makes it more convenient to give up control to the camera.
-I always remember that I'm the artist.
+While using film I had to get things right the first time because I could not see the result (i.e. in an LCD) while in the landscape.
+I had to think through the photograph, step by step, because the conditions and location were often not repeatable or too far away.